asifvora/reactjs-questions-answers/README.md

      Remember we provided an empty array as second argument to the effect hook to avoid activating it on component updates but only for the mounting of the component. i.e, It fetches only for component mount.
 304. ### Is Hooks cover all use cases for classes?
      Hooks doesn't cover all use cases of classes but there is a plan to add them soon.
 Currently there are no Hook equivalents to the uncommon **getSnapshotBeforeUpdate** and **componentDidCatch** lifecycles yet.
+305. ### What is the stable release for hooks support?
+     React includes a stable implementation of React Hooks in 16.8 release for below packages
+     1. React DOM
+     2. React DOM Server
+     3. React Test Renderer
+     4. React Shallow Renderer
+306. ### Why do we use square brackets in useState?
+     When we declare a state variable with useState, it returns a pair — an array with two items.
+The first item is the current value, and the second is a function that lets us update it.
+Using [0] and [1] to access them is a bit confusing because they have a specific meaning.
+This is why we use array destructuring instead.
+     For example, you can declare state variables for count
+     ```javascript
+      const [count, setCount] = useState(0);
+     ```
+     You can name anything for your own state variables.
+307. ### What are the sources used for introducing hooks?
+     Hooks got the ideas from several different sources.
+Below are some of them,
+     1. Previous experiments with functional APIs in the react-future repository
+     2. Community experiments with render prop APIs such as Reactions Component
+     3. State variables and state cells in DisplayScript.
+     4. Subscriptions in Rx.
+     5. Reducer components in ReasonReact.

 ## References